 Among China’s massive $1.5 trillion eCommerce market, only $61 billion (4%) was sold through live streaming in 2019.
 That number is projected to double in 2020, reaching $120 billion.
 Kuaishou and Douyin are vying for a bigger slice of the pie, aiming at a GMV in the $20-40 billion range for 2020.
 Both have launched their own eCommerce function that enable merchants to sell without leaving the app.
 These aggressive targets suggest that the eCommerce competition in China will only intensify.
 Alibaba highlighted live streaming as “one of the fastest-growing and effective selling formats on its China retail marketplaces” in its earnings report.

-Our view is that Taobao will continue to hold its leading position while Kuaishou and Douyin fights over second place.
+Our view is that Taobao will continue to hold its leading position while Kuaishou and Douyin fight over second place.
 As the world has figured out now, eCommerce is much more than eyeballs and influencers.
 It is one thing to build a following, another to ship orders on time.

 It is no accident that these 3 big companies decided to up their stakes in live streaming at the same time.
 After 20 years of explosive growth, China’s mobile user numbers have plateaued.
 By scaling live streaming eCommerce that collapses all the steps of a classic marketing funnel into a few entertaining minutes on your phone, internet companies can get consumers to spend more time and money in their apps.